trebidav/terraform-aws-airship-ecs-cluster/README.md

 ## Introduction

+ _**NOTE**: Major version 1 will be used for Terraform 0.12, while major version 0 is used for Terraform version 0.11._

 This is a partner project to the [AWS ECS Service Terraform Module](https://github.com/blinkist/terraform-aws-airship-ecs-service/).
 This Terraform module provides a way to easily create and manage Amazon ECS clusters.
 It does not provide a Lambda function for draining, but it will need an ARN of a lambda in case scaling is enabled.
 The module will then create the lifecycle hook and permissions needed for automatic draining.

 ## Usage Full example, Scaling and EFS mounting enabled